DreHF101/BlackCnoteHYIP/BLACKCNOTE-SERVICE-URLS-REGISTRY.md

 # BlackCnote Service URLs Registry

-## 🚨 **CANONICAL SERVICE URLS - OFFICIAL REGISTRY** 🚨
+## 🚨 **CRITICAL - CANONICAL SERVICE URLS** 🚨

-**This registry contains ALL canonical localhost URLs for BlackCnote services.
-All development, testing, and deployment MUST use these exact URLs.**
+**All BlackCnote services MUST use these canonical URLs.
+These are the ONLY valid service endpoints for the BlackCnote project.**

 ---